Build your own Twitter Bot with Kotlin

 Step 4 — The Code

-Create a new Kotlin file in your src/main/kotlin directory with the name TwitterBot
+Create a new Kotlin file called TwitterBot.kt in the src/main/kotlin directory.
+Replace the existing code with the following:

 package com.example